Otamatone: Hamee models

 Some Otamatones have designs based on popular Japanese characters, such as Kirby, Hello Kitty and Hatsune Miku.

-Kirby is the most popular, both as a video game character and a Otamatone.
+Kirby is the most popular, both as a video game character design and a Otamatone.

 Maywadenki models

 A number of models of Otamatone are produced only by Maywadenki themselves, either before the transfer of production to Hamee or otherwise not part of it.
 These are sold only in Japan: